DavidOrakpo/portfolio_app/README.md

 - Video Player: I used this package to process and play videos present within the app
 - Intl: This package is responsible for localization to different languages

-# Wish List of Features
-If I had more time, I would have loved to expand more on the Localization.
-At the moment, I was not able to figure out an efficient way to automatically localize into other languages.
-But I will continue to research this

 <!-- # Challenges Faced
 My Major challenge during this project was coming up with a design scheme and theme.
 I am used to working along side Product Designers who are usually responsible for this part.
 However, it was a much needed challenge to expose me into the world of design.
 I overcame this by watching alot of youtube videos on introduction to design.
 I also looked at the HNG design handbook posted on their twitter. -->